 Liaison and the CAS agree on a date (typically a Monday) to perform the Liaison-assisted Deferral Process.
 Once the process is started, deferred applicants will transfer into the new cycle in WebAdMIT in 7-10 days.
 Note the following:

 - In the previous cycle, you must place applicants in a CAS-specific Decision Code, usually named Defer to Next Cycle.
-Contact your CSM or Account Manager to confirm the specific Decision Code.
+Contact a member of your account team to confirm the specific Decision Code.

 - In the previous cycle, you must place all applicants you want to defer in the Decision Code before the start date of the deferral process.
-Contact your CSM or Account Manager to confirm the start date.
+Contact a member of your account team to confirm the start date.

 - The program codes for the programs the applicants are deferring from and into must match in the Configuration Portal.
 For example, if an applicant applied to Program A in the previous cycle and you want to defer them for Program A in the new cycle, the program codes for Program A in the previous and new cycles must match.

 - If the program codes do not match across cycles, then the applicants will not appear in the new cycle.
-Contact your CSM or Account Manager for questions or assistance with updating your program codes.
+Contact a member of your account team for questions or assistance with updating your program codes.

 What Gets Transferred During the Liaison-assisted Deferral Process?

 The following application information is transferred forward (note: depending on your CAS, some of these sections may not be applicable.
-Contact your Account Manager with any questions.):
+Contact a member of your account team with any questions.):